David Dunstan

-David Dunstan is an Australian writer, journalist and historian.
+David Dunstan (born 1950) is an Australian writer, journalist and historian.

-He was born in New York of Australian parents and is the son of Australian journalist Keith Dunstan.
+Dunstan was born in New York of Australian parents, journalist Keith Dunstan and his wife Marie.
 He was educated at Monash, Melbourne and RMIT universities.
 He is currently senior research associate with the School of Philosophical, Historical and International Studies at Monash University.

 Publications

 His books include Governing the Metropolis: Melbourne 1850-1891 (1984), Better Than Pommard!
-A History of Wine in Victoria (1994), Victorian Icon: The Royal Exhibition Building, Melbourne (1996), Owen Suffolk’s Days of Crime and Years of Suffering (2001).
+A History of Wine in Victoria (1994), Victorian Icon: The Royal Exhibition Building, Melbourne (1996), Owen Suffolk's Days of Crime and Years of Suffering (2001).
 His most recent book is A Vision for Wine: a History of the Viticultural Society of Victoria (2013).
 Together with Tom Heenan he wrote the chapter 'Don Bradman: Just a Boy From Bowral' for the Cambridge Companion to Cricket.
 He was a founding editor and contributor to the Encyclopedia of Melbourne.

 Activities

-David taught Public History and Australian Studies at Monash University from 1994 until 2014.
-He was Senior Historian with the Historic Buildings Council (now the Victorian Heritage Council) from 1984-1989 and subsequently Senior Exhibitions Developer with Museum Victoria.
+Dunstan taught Public History and Australian Studies at Monash University from 1994 until 2014.
+He was Senior Historian with the Historic Buildings Council (now the Victorian Heritage Council) from 1984 to 1989 and subsequently Senior Exhibitions Developer with Museum Victoria.
 In 2010 he was the Menzies Fellow at the Menzies Centre for Australian Studies, King's College London.
 He lives in Melbourne.

-He worked as a freelance journalist, writing for newspapers and magazines such as The Age, Business Review Weekly, and The Sun-Herald, and extensively in scholarly journals.
-He has specialist research interests in the history of Melbourne, the social history of wine and viticulture, the history of newspapers, and international sport.
-His current research interests include the history of Melbourne, wine and viticulture, international exhibitions, sport, newspapers, and Australian national identity.
+He has worked as a freelance journalist, writing for newspapers and magazines such as The Age, Business Review Weekly, and The Sun-Herald, and extensively in scholarly journals.
+He has research interests in the history of Melbourne, the social history of wine and viticulture, the history of newspapers, international sport, international exhibitions, and Australian national identity.